Capacity: 2,000 (Seats 548)

 Arbour Park still has that 'shiny new' look, having been opened in late 2016.
 Normally most new builds nowadays are fairly boring affairs, but pleasingly Arbour Park is a little different, mainly down to the smart looking Main Stand on one side of the pitch.
 From the outside, this stand that runs around half the length of the pitch and sits astride the halfway line is particularly eye-catching with a central column flanked by two semi-circular metal facades.
 The curves continue over the roof, extending over the 250 seats below.
 This seating area is comprised of eight rows.
 With no supporting pillars to contend with and with the rake of the stand being quite steep, then supporters can enjoy fine views of the playing action.
 Even the team dugouts are located on each side of the stand rather than the normal in front position.
 Behind the seated area, there is a tall glass frontage, which further enhances the overall look.
 Interestingly on either side of the stand are raised outdoor areas, that have a number of tables and chairs.
 I am not sure if fans using the Main Stand have access to these areas or whether they are for corporate use, but nevertheless they a nice touch and a bit different to what you normally see at grounds.

 Opposite the Main Stand is the East Stand.
 This small covered all seated stand is four rows high and runs for around a third of the length of the pitch, on the halfway line.
 It has a small curved roof.
 Both ends have small covered terraces that more or less extend the full width of the pitch.
 They are prefabricated in nature meaning that the terrace steps and retaining back wall are made of metal.
 The North End is the home end of the ground and is overlooked from behind by a large HEA office block.
 In the North East corner of the stadium, there is a rather tall telephone mast, so I trust you can get a good WiFi signal inside the ground!
 Arbour Park is completed with a set of eight floodlights, four of which run down each side of the ground.
+There is also a small electronic scoreboard in this corner of the stadium.

 The opening of Arbour Park in December 2016, was a major milestone for the Club, finally returning to their Slough hometown after an absence of 13 years.
 They had vacated their former Wexham Park ground in 2003 and had been forced to groundshare elsewhere until Arbour Park was built.